MicrosoftDocs/Viva/Viva/topics/topic-experiences-topic-contributors.md

 ### Asset based topic

-Provide employees with one place to go to find comprehensive and up-to-date information related to organizational assets.
+Provide employees with one place to go to find comprehensive and up—to—date information related to organizational assets.

 ![Image showing asset based topic page.](../media/knowledge-management/topics-organizational-assets-tc.png)